connectedbusiness/connectedwarehouse/README.md

 9 Connect your device in MAC then set the Active Scheme to your device.

-10. Product Clean
+10. Product Clean in xcode
-11. Product Build
+11. Product Build in xcode
 12. If there is an error regarding ARC semantic Issue (CDVPlugin)

 Go to build phases